Sticking It to The Military-Athletic Complex

-The military-athletic complex is a pain in my NFL-watching ass.
-I detest the ginormous flag rollouts that precede most games, the stupid camouflage gear that coaches wear on the sidelines, the butt-boy announcers kissing camouflage ass and waxing all moist over “our brave fighting men and women who keep us safe,” the staged reunions between some jug-eared soldier and his “surprised” wife, who’s probably been doing the Domino’s Boy in his absence.
+The military-athletic complex is a pain in my NFL-watching butt.
+I detest the ginormous flag rollouts that precede most games, the stupid camouflage gear that coaches wear on the sidelines, the fan-boy announcers kissing camouflage backsides and waxing all moist over “our brave fighting men and women who keep us safe,” the staged reunions between some jug-eared soldier and his “surprised” wife, who’s probably been Doing the Doughboy Shuffle in his absence.

 Just as she was finally pulling away and I was about to turn into her space, a white Mazda Miata coming from the opposite direction shot into the space.
 I had seen this little pussy car pull into the lot as the woman was lumbering her way out of her spot, and I had clearly signaled to the Miata my intention to occupy that spot next.